Release of the Interim Report on the Liquid Fuel Security Review

 - Understanding the demand across different fuel types and different users.

 - Mapping the supply, including international imports, domestic production, refineries, storage capacity and distribution.

 - Cost–benefit analysis of the economic impacts of disruptions and the associated costs of measures to insure against these events.

 - Testing the system to see how well we would manage if there were disruptions.

 - Thinking to the future to understand emerging risks and how our use of liquid fuels is evolving.

-The department will be consulting with key stakeholders and interested parties on the assessment of Australia’s liquid fuel security, with full public consultation on the broader framework for the National Energy Security Assessment.
+The department will be continuing to consult with key stakeholders and interested parties on the assessment of Australia’s liquid fuel security as it is completed.